Relative hyperbolicity of free extensions of free groups: Introduction

 \subsection{From relative hyperbolicity to admissible subgroup systems}

-To prove the existence of the admissible subgroup system $\mathcal K$ in Theorem \ref{main1} we use various definitions of relative hyperbolicity (\cite{Osin-06}, \cite{Fa-98}, \cite{MjR-17}) along with malnormality.
+To prove the existence of an admissible subgroup system $\mathcal K$ given in Theorem \ref{main1} we use various definitions of relative hyperbolicity (\cite{Osin-06}, \cite{Fa-98}, \cite{MjR-17}) along with malnormality.
 In this direction we do not need the group $Q$ to be free (see Theorem \ref{necrelhyp}).
-The key takeaway here is that existence of admissible subgroup system for $Q$ (an algebraic property) and cusp-preserving relative hyperbolicity of $E_Q$ (a geometric property) are almost interchangeable notions; modulo the passing to high powers.
+The key takeaway here is that existence of an admissible subgroup system for $Q$ (an algebraic property) and cusp-preserving relative hyperbolicity of $E_Q$ (a geometric property) are almost interchangeable notions; modulo passing to high powers.